tekanoma/GoStreamRecord/README.md

 All of my example commands will be in linux.
 But its very few, and most if not all are the same on windows/mac.

-__API NOTE__: The api is basically un-tested after adding login credentials.
-The plan is to use API secret key in the future for credentials via API.
+__API NOTE__: The API is still open after adding adding login credentials.
+The plan is to use browser cookies and optinally API secret key in the future for credentials via API.

 ## Core Features
 ### Recorder: